 Thoughts such as “how will I afford Christmas this year,” and, “will I be made redundant,” can lead us to feel worried or anxious and as a result, you may notice an increase in physical symptoms such as nausea, butterflies in your tummy or a tension headache.

 Another way to try and work out whether your physical symptoms are anxiety related is to notice if they are there when you do not feel anxious or worried.
-If at this point, the symptoms are not there, but are there when you are thinking in an anxious way, it is likely that the symptoms are linked to anxiety.
+If at this point, the symptoms are not there, but are there when you are thinking in an anxious way, it may be likely that the symptoms are linked to anxiety.

 Do you experience any physical symptoms regularly that you are not sure why they are there?
 Could they be caused by anxiety?
 Complete a diary and see what you come up with.
-If you need more support with this, or you feel there is something you want to work on using CBT techniques, you can book you in for an assessment with me here.